ltoddy/leetcode/README.md

 LeetCode uses the code by default.

-If your have joined the NOIP or ICPC, I believe you are familiar with above lines of code.
+If you have joined the NOIP or ICPC, I believe you are familiar with above lines of code.

 Right, you can use everything in the c/cpp standara library.
 It's very convenient to solve problems that about algorithm and datastruct.